Jim Crow Museum

 A precocious child, Turner picked up the ability to read at a young age and believed himself to be "intended for some great purpose."
 He grew up deeply religious and was often seen fasting and praying.
 At a young age he began preaching, and was known among fellow slaves as "The Prophet."
 Turner had several visions prior to the slave revolt in 1831.
 His first vision occurred in 1821, after he had run away.
 He hid in woods for thirty days until prompted by the vision to return to his enslaver.
 In 1825, seeing lights in the sky, he prayed to interpret the sign.
 He believed that his prayers were answered when he saw ". . . drops of blood on the corn, as though it were dew from heaven."
 He believed that this was a sign that there would be a war between "white spirits and black spirits."

 On May 12, 1828, he had his third vision, in which he learned of his messianic role: to "fight against the Serpent" in the approaching eschaton: the end of days.
 He believed that the Spirit spoke to him and told him to fight the "Serpent."
-The Serpent, for him, meant whites.
+The Serpent, for him, meant white people.
 According to his vision, a sign from heaven would reveal when the revolt should take place.
 On February 12, 1831, a solar eclipse occurred, and Turner believed that this was a sign to begin planning an uprising.
 He was convinced of his mission to lead slaves out of bondage and developed a plan to capture the armory at Jerusalem, Virginia.
 He told four other slaves, and they planned the attack for July 4, 1831.
 However, Turner got sick so the rebellion was postponed.

 On August 13, 1831, there was an atmospheric disturbance in which the sun appeared bluish-green.
 Nat took this as the final signal.
 On August 21, 1831, Turner and several slaves arrived at the home of his enslaver and killed the entire white family.
 For the next forty hours, Turner and a growing number of slaves went house-to-house, freeing slaves, and stabbing and hacking to death between fifty-five and sixty white people.
 The slaves were on their way to Jerusalem to capture weapons.
 Overpowered by close to one thousand Virginia and federal military troops on the afternoon of August 22, Turner's forces disbanded.
-After a final battle with whites on the next morning, Turner escaped, hid, and was finally captured on October 30.
+After a final battle with white people on the next morning, Turner escaped, hid, and was finally captured on October 30.
 He was taken to the county jail; while there he dictated his confession to Thomas R. Gray.
 On November 11, 1831 he was hanged, skinned, decapitated -- and his body parts amputated for souvenirs.
-In the aftermath of the rebellion, a hysterical climate reigned in the South, leading to mob lynching of blacks amid false accusations of conspiracy: close to two hundred blacks, many of whom had nothing to do with the rebellion, were beaten, bludgeoned, tortured, disemboweled, burned, and shot by the angry white mobs.
+In the aftermath of the rebellion, a hysterical climate reigned in the South, leading to mob lynching of black people amid false accusations of conspiracy: close to two hundred black people, many of whom had nothing to do with the rebellion, were beaten, bludgeoned, tortured, disemboweled, burned, and shot by the angry white mobs.

 Nat Turner was one of the most polarizing figures in the history of this country.
 His slaughter of white civilians during the revolt makes his legacy controversial.
 Thomas Gray, the white attorney and slave owner who wrote down Turner's "Confession" with his own interpretation of Turner's thoughts, words, and actions, portrays Turner as a demented religious fanatic (Gray, 1831).
 This portrayal resonates with Turner's many detractors who see him as a cowardly mass murderer with a messiah complex.
 Similar sentiments are expressed in William Styron's Pulitzer Prize winning novel, The Confessions of Nat Turner (1967); Styron's Nat is also a white-woman obsessing sexual deviant.
 William Styron's Nat Turner: Ten Black Writers Respond (Clarke, 1968) is an angry rebuttal.
 The authors argue that Styron's Nat Turner is not the historical Nat Turner.
 Styron ignored Turner's relationships within the black community, and especially ignored Turner's wife.
 Nat Turner was, for them, a valiant man who acted rationally.
 He was not a crazed killer.
 He was a freedom fighter.
 The Nat Turner of William Styron's creation, they wrote, was a figment of Styron's own psychological conflicts rather than an accurate representation of an important historic figure.
 Albert Stone's The Return of Nat Turner (1992), also lauds Turner as a symbol of uncompromising militancy in the pursuit of freedom.
 To his supporters, Turner is a prophet, hero, Black Nationalist, warrior, and martyr who struck a blow against slavery.
 They are proud that a black man, against overwhelming odds, organized and carried out the bloodiest and most celebrated slave rebellion in the history of the United States.
 The revolt did not lead to permanent emancipation for slaves, but it did send this message to slaveholders: for years you have degraded and killed us, now there is the real possibility that we will kill you.